DATA-DOG/go-sqlmock/README.md

 ## Changes

+- **2014-04-21** introduce **sqlmock.New()** to open a mock database connection for tests.
+This method calls sql.DB.Ping to ensure that connection is open, see [issue](https://github.com/DATA-DOG/go-sqlmock/issues/4).
+This way on Close it will surely assert if all expectations are met, even if database was not triggered at all.
+The old way is still available, but it is advisable to call db.Ping manually before asserting with db.Close.
 - **2014-02-14** RowsFromCSVString is now a part of Rows interface named as FromCSVString.
 It has changed to allow more ways to construct rows and to easily extend this API in future.
 See [issue 1](https://github.com/DATA-DOG/go-sqlmock/issues/1)